 Indulge yourself with the best brunch in town

 p.s.
-If you are a big brunch fanatic, you may want to have a look at my week-end in Madrid article for a great brunch place there too.
+If you are a big brunch fanatic, you may want to have a look at my weekend in Madrid article for a great brunch place there too.

 Go on a spa day

-Vacation at home are also about relaxation and taking care of yourself, so go on and pamper yourself.
+Vacation at home is also about relaxation and taking care of yourself, so go on and pamper yourself.
 If you are no big fan of massage or spas, go for a mani-pedi or a professional make-up.